WSWhitehouse/Unity-Raymarching/README.md

 ## Sources

-Here is a list of sources I used when creating and expanding this project:
+Here is a list of sources I used when developing this project:

 - [Inigo Quilez:](https://www.youtube.com/c/InigoQuilez)
   - https://iquilezles.org/www/articles/distfunctions/distfunctions.htm